 The Sticka practice has the potential to positively impact community development by providing an opportunity for individuals to connect and socialize in a safe and inclusive online environment.
 By bringing together women from various backgrounds, the practice creates a sense of community and encourages social interaction, which can lead to increased feelings of belonging and support.
 This social connection can also promote the exchange of knowledge and skills, which can help to develop individual capacities and enhance the overall well-being of participants.
 Furthermore, the practice's focus on creating products and selling them for charity can have a positive impact on community development by supporting local organizations and promoting social responsibility.
 The practice can inspire others to engage in similar activities, thereby strengthening community connections and promoting a sense of shared purpose.
-Overall, the Sticka practice can contribute to community development by providing opportunities for social connection, skill development, and promoting social responsibility.
-These elements can foster a sense of community and purpose that can lead to improved well-being, greater engagement, and stronger connections within the community.
+Overall, the Sticka practice can contribute to community development by providing opportunities for social connection, skill development, and purpose that can lead to improved well-being, greater engagement, and stronger connections within the community.